 VTB Capital Plc v Nutritek International Corp EWCA Civ 808: Lawtel 20/6/2012: 2 Lloyd’s Rep 313

-Action in fraud/conspiracy raising issues of lifting the corporate veil, jurisdiction, freezing orders, loss in tort of deceit and the effect of participation agreements on the right to recover damages.
+Acted in first instance in the Court of Appeal in fraud/conspiracy action raising issues of lifting the corporate veil, jurisdiction, freezing orders, loss in tort of deceit and the effect of participation agreements on the right to recover damages.

 Kazakhgold v Assaubayev and others EWHC 2351 (Ch)